September 19-22, 2022

 The funds raised are used to fund the education initiative of the United Way and are focused on keeping families in their homes, making sure kids are able to get to school and learn, as well as finding mentors for these students.

 Since 2014, United Way's Women United has raised over $400,000 through the Little Black Dress Campaign.
 Funds support United Way's Education Initiative helping women and children to overcome the barriers of poverty so they are successful in school and in life.
-The participants have also donated over 250 business outfits to the Abused Adult Resource Center's Career Closet.!

 THE WHY